FEATURING ANDRÉ HOLLAND, OKWUI OKPOKWASILI AND FILM BY ARTHUR JAFA

 Hartwig Art Foundation presents Minor Music at the End of the World by writer and scholar Saidiya Hartman at Teatro Goldoni in Venice on 5,6 and 7 May, during the preview week of the Venice Biennale 2026, following its critically acclaimed world premiere in Amsterdam last October.

 The stage adaptation, structured in three movements, is based on Saidiya Hartman’s acclaimed essay The End of White Supremacy, An American Romance, which draws inspiration from W.E.B.
-Du Bois’s The Comet — a speculative short story written in the aftermath of the 1918 global pandemic that imagines the end of the world — and a new work, Dead River, a performative text conceived as a ceremony of life in the wake of catastrophe.
+Du Bois’s The Comet — a speculative short story written in the aftermath of the 1918 global pandemic that imagines the end of the world.
+Also instrumental to this production is a new performative text by Hartman, Dead River (2025), conceived as a ceremony of life in the wake of catastrophe.

 How does one live at the end of the world?
 What blossoms in the Black morning?

-Directed by Sarah Benson, Minor Music at the End of the World features a film by Arthur Jafa, lead performances by actor André Holland and actor/sonic movement artist Okwui Okpokwasili, and artistic interventions by artists Precious Okoyomon, whose powerful scenographic contribution provides the haunting landscape for the second movement, and site specific reseach by Cameron Rowland, under the executive production of Professor Tina Campt and Beatrix Ruf (Director Hartwig Art Foundation and the future Hartwig Museum).
-Together with Hartman, this ensemble of artists transforms her original essays into a site-specific performance in three movements:
+Directed by Sarah Benson, Minor Music at the End of the World features a film by Arthur Jafa, lead performances by actor André Holland and actor/sonic movement artist Okwui Okpokwasili, and artistic interventions by artists Precious Okoyomon, whose powerful scenographic contribution provides a haunting landscape, and Cameron Rowland, whose archival research has resulted in a broadside, a booklet, and, in this Venice iteration, a calling card distributed at the performance.
+With the guidance of executive producers Tina Campt and Beatrix Ruf, this artistic ensemble transforms Hartman's original essays into a site-specific performance in three movements:

 Movement I: The End of White Supremacy — Featuring Andre Holland